HCMID/HCMID.github.io/index.md

 ---

-Regular meeting time in Spring, 2015:  Fridays, 2:00-5:00, fourth floor of Fenwick Hall.
+Regular meeting times in Fall, 2016:  Fridays, 2:00-5:00, fourth floor of Fenwick Hall.

-## Current projects ##
+## Current projects, F'16 ##

-A large team of HC MID members will be working at HC this summer on the Homer Multitext project; two members will take part in the Homer Multitext project seminar this summer.

 In addition to the Homer Multitext project, club members from the following projects will return to campus in the fall semester of 2015:

 - Manuscripts of Jerome's *Chronicles*
+- Homer Multitext project
 - Chronological and computistic works of the Venerable Bede
+- Manuscripts with chant annotated with neumes
 - Mathematical diagrams in Greek and Latin manuscripts

+See initial brief summary of [plans for each project](projects).

 ## Hall of Fame ##